splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 Splunk Observability Cloud provides an integration with Microsoft Azure, lets you travel through Azure entities, and includes built-in dashboards to help you monitor Azure services.

-See the list of :ref:`available Azure services <azure-integrations>`.
+For a list of supported Azure services, see :ref:`azure-integrations`.

 .. note::